vigneshjayavel/query_parser_antlr/readme.md

 ### NOTE:
-- The grammar is a stripped down version of SQLite's grammar.
+- The grammar is a stripped down version of SQLite select statement's grammar.
-- has listener implementation only for table_name..
-So expect only the table name.
+- For a given SQL select statement, gives out the following
+	- table name
+	- fields selected
+	- group by clause
+	- order by clause
+	- limit & offset values

 ### TODO:
 parse & return the various parameters of a select query viz.
-- [ ] list of fields
 - [ ] where conditions
-- [ ] join tables
-- [ ] join conditions
+- [ ] having conditions in groupby
-- [ ] group by clause